SiddhantYerandkar/Online-lecture-scheduling/README.md

 ## Deplyoment

-The Online Lecture Scheduling Module is deployed and can be accessed at [https://online-lecture-scheduling.onrender.com](https://online-lecture-scheduling.onrender.com).
+The Online Lecture Scheduling Module is deployed and can be accessed at [https://online-lecture-scheduling.onrender.com](https://online-lecture-scheduling.onrender.com) (This is the base URL)